evgeniael/formality_detection/README.md

 # Evaluating formality detection models

  This repository contains code for evaluating two different models on the task of classifying a sentence as formal or informal.
-A report on the methodology, results and findings can be found here.
+A report on the methodology, results and findings can be found here ([Formality_Detection_Report.pdf](https://github.com/user-attachments/files/19548601/Formality_Detection_Report.pdf)
+).

  The `data` folder contains the original dataset used to create the test set employed in this study.
  The `eval_formal` folder contains all scripts used for: